-The Bonds have been purchased from the County at a public sale by at a purchase price of \$.
-The Bonds are being offered for sale at the yields set forth on the inside front cover page of this Official Statement, which yields may be changed from time to time by the Bond purchaser without notice.
+The Bonds have been purchased from the County at a public sale by (the "Purchaser") at a purchase price of \$.
+The Bonds are being offered for sale at the yields set forth on the inside front cover page of this Official Statement, which yields may be changed from time to time by the Purchaser without notice.
+The Purchaser is obligated to purchase all of the Bonds if any Bonds are purchased.